1904:

 1903:

-Ventriloquist, actor & radio performer Edgar Bergen (famous for his wooden puppet sidekick Charlie McCarthy) is born in Chicago, Illinois.
-His Disney credits include the TV shows Disneyland '59 and One Hour in Wonderland.
+Disneyland '59 and One Hour in Wonderland.
 Bergen also portrayed himself in the 1947 Fun and Fancy Free (narrating the "Mickey and the Beanstalk" segment).
 That same year Walt Disney himself was a guest on Bergen's popular radio show.
 Just prior to his death in 1978, Bergen filmed scenes for the 1979 release The Muppet Movie.
-(Edgar is the father of actress Candice Bergen.)
+Although not the

 1953: